flexibo/tp/docs/UserGuide.md

 * Note that those with the same command may mean different things in different tabs. <br>
   e.g. [`filter-c`](#finding-contact-by-company-contacts-tab-filter-c) in Contacts filters by company name, while [`filter-c`](#filtering-events-by-clients-events-tab-filter-c) in Events tab filters by client's name

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* Be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 </box>